schaap/backup-bundle/README.md

 This will create a bare repository that mirrors the upstream repository.
 It can be used (read-only!) as if it were the upstream repository itself.

-Note that the backup step above will create a new bundle file every time.
+Note that the backup step above will create a new bundle file every time there are changes.
 The restore command restores any of those bundles it can, in the correct order.
 This is based on the fact that every consecutive bundle contains at least one new commit - any form of timestamps is not used for this.
 If a bundle contains no new commits it's effectively treated as if it was already restored and is just deleted.

 This workflow allows decoupling the timing of creating backup bundles and restoring them.
 It also takes unreliable transport into account in that missing files are not a problem, but they should not be corrupted.

+If you have a more reliable transport mechanism, you can consider adding `--strict-order` on the internal network: this will also restore any bundles that only contain reference updates (e.g. a new tag) without any new commits.
+These are normally skipped because their ordering can't be determined automatically.
+This introduces a risk (very small, given the rather odd upstream interactions that could trigger the situation) that when one or more bundles fail to be transported correctly and a later bundle with only reference updates does transport correctly, that the copy on the internal network ends up with its references in an odd state.
+This situation will always resolve itself again when a newer incremental bundle is restored which contains at least one new commit.

 ## Exit Code